chef-boneyard/delivery_self_guided_trial/README.md

 # Delivery Self Guided Trial
 Welcome to the Delivery Self Guided Trial

-Delivery Trials are invite only and require a license key to complete the install, so if you stumble here on your own please request an [INVITE](https://www.chef.io/delivery/).
+Delivery Trials are invite only and require a license key to complete the install, so if you stumble here on your own please request an [INVITE](https://www.chef.io/delivery/) or speak with your account rep.

 These docs will guide you through setting up delivery and configuring pipelines once it is setup.
 You will install the delivery cluster on your own infrastructure using chef provisioning and your license key.
 We currently support two install methods.
 The first is AWS.
 Using this method provisioning will take care of creating all the resources and setting them up.
 The second is SHH.
 This method is used in all other environments and assumes you have created machines and have ssh access with passwordless SUDO on the boxes.